ga-wdi-boston/html-css/README.md

 following steps.

 1.  `git checkout gh-pages`

   > Move to the `gh-pages` branch that you created earlier.

 1.  `git merge master`

- > Add the new changes that have been made on `master` to the `gh-pages` branch on your local repo.
+  > Add the new changes that have been made on `master` to the `gh-pages`
+  > branch on your local repo.

 1. In your `.gitignore` file, comment out the lines `*bundle.js` and `vendor.js` so git no longer ignores those files e.g., `# *bundle.js`.
 Alternatively you can remove those lines altogether.

   > This tells Git to no longer ignore those files so Git can track them.

 1. Next run `grunt build`.

- > This bundles your code and creates the bundle.js and vendor.bundle.js files that you just un-ignored.
+  > This bundles your code and creates the bundle.js and vendor.bundle.js files
+  > that you just un-ignored.

 1. Now add and commit your code and run `git push origin gh-pages`

   > This will push your code to github pages!

 This process should add your HTML and CSS code to the `gh-pages` branch of your GitHub repo.
 Now, GitHub can work its magic and make that page visible on the web.
 If you go to the URL `yourUsername.github.io/html-css/` in your browser, you should be able to see your page!

- > As a general rule, the formula for a GitHub Pages URL is `yourUsername.github.io/name-of-your-repository/path-to-location-of-index.html`
+  > As a general rule, the formula for a GitHub Pages URL is
+  > `your-username.github.io/repository-name/path-to-location-of-index.html`

 #### Bonus (Optional Section)

-If you're feeling good about all of this, do some googling and see if you can find a way to style the first letter of every step in the recipe using *only CSS* - no writing new HTML!
+If you're feeling good about all of this, do some googling and see if you can find a way to style the first letter of every step in the recipe using _only CSS_ - no writing new HTML!

 ## Additional Resources